Oulu child murders: Murders

+According to DNA analysis, the child was a boy.
+His mother was confirmed to be Kaisa Vornanen-Karaduman.
+The paternity is known, but redacted from available court documents.

 Trial and imprisonment

 The Oulu District Court handled the case in a matter of four days in December 2014.
 Vornanen-Karaduman was charged with five murders and five counts of concealing a corpse.
-She denied all charges, and insisted on her innocence.
+She denied all charges and insisted on her innocence.
 However, if found guilty, she claimed that it would at most be negligent homicide or aggravated death.
 Vornanen-Karaduman said that for every baby she gave birth to, she felt lifeless, because they did not move or cry.
 According to her, it was only later did she learn that the babies had been alive.

 The district court found that Vornanen-Karaduman acted deliberately in the deaths of her babies, and she was ordered to undergo a psychiatric assessment.
-The results were revealed on June 1, 2015, and Vornanen-Karaduman was concluded to be criminally responsible for the acts, though she had a mixed personality disorder.
+The results were revealed on 1 June 2015, and Vornanen-Karaduman was concluded to be criminally responsible for the acts, though she had a mixed personality disorder.

-On June 15, the District Court sentenced Kaisa Vornanen-Karaduman to life imprisonment for five murders and five counts of concealing a corpse.
+On 15 June, the District Court sentenced Kaisa Vornanen-Karaduman to life imprisonment for five murders and five counts of concealing a corpse.
 According to the law, the repetition of the acts almost identically, in five separate instances, showed that the acts had been planned out.

 In June 2016, the Rovaniemi Court of Appeal reduced Vornanen-Karaduman's sentence to 13 years imprisonment for five counts of manslaughter.